 - Swine and poultry (including duck) are major coarse grain users.

-- Two wet milling plants producing HFCS, using about 5% of imported corn.
+- Two wet milling plants producing HFCS, using about five percent of imported corn.

-- The people 65-years-old and over account for 13.9% of Taiwan’s population in 2017.
-Aging population with low growth rate of population mean limited growth in food demand and grain imports.
+- Aging population with negative growth rate means little growth in food demand and grain imports.

-- Some legislators and activists have banned the applications of GM foods in school meals.
-They are trying to revise the threshold level of GM labelling from 3 percent to 0.9 percent and revising the Food Safety and Sanitation Act to prevent spillage of GM soybeans and GM corn from trucks during transportation.
+- Some Legislators and NGOs’ activists are trying to revise the threshold level of GM labelling from 3 percent to 0.9 percent.

 - There is no supportive policy of using fuel ethanol in Taiwan yet.